odpi/specs/ODPi-Runtime.md

 -   **[HADOOP_PLATVER]** ODPi Platforms MUST modify the version string output by Hadoop components, such as those displayed in log files, or returned via public API's such that they contain `-(vendor string)` where `(vendor string)` matches the regular expression [A-Za-z_0-9]+ and appropriately identifies the ODPi Platform vendor in the output.

--   **[HADOOP_DIRSTRUCT]** An ODPi Platform MUST keep the same basic directory layout with regards to directory and filenames as the equivalent Apache component.
+-   An ODPi Platform MUST keep the same basic directory layout with regards to directory and filenames as the equivalent Apache component.
 Changes to that directory layout MUST be enabled by the component itself with the appropriate configurations for that layout configured.
 For example, if Apache Hadoop YARN's package distribution contains a libexec directory with content, then that libexec directory with the equivalent content must be preset.
 Additionally:

+    -   **[HADOOP_DIRSTRUCT_COMMON]** Contents of HADOOP_COMMON_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_HDFS]** Contents of HADOOP_HDFS_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_MAPREDUCE]** Contents of HADOOP_MAPRED_HOME should match the reference implementation.
+    -   **[HADOOP_DIRSTRUCT_YARN]** Contents of HADOOP_YARN_HOME should match the reference implementation.

     -   **[HADOOP_BINCONTENT]**`HADOOP_COMMON_HOME/bin`, `HADOOP_HDFS_HOME/bin`, `HADOOP_MAPRED_HOME/bin`, and `HADOOP_YARN_HOME/bin` SHOULD contain the same binaries and executables that they contain in the ODPi Reference Implementation and the Apache Hadoop distribution of the appropriate platform, with exceptions granted for bug fixes.
 In future versions of this spec, this will become a MUST.
 Therefore, there MUST NOT be any additional content in order to avoid potential future conflicts.